Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 You’ll need:

-½ cup elderberry liquid (from above recipe, before honey)
+½ cup elderberry liquid (from the above recipe, before honey)

 2–3 tablespoons raw honey (to taste)